croaky/blog/articles/cloud/render.md

 - [Zero-downtime deploys via health checks](https://render.com/docs/deploys#zero-downtime-deploys)
 - SOC2 certified.

-Cons:

-- Slower builds than Railway.
-- Unlike Fly, no multi-region deployments.

 ## Recommendations for others

-Consider Fly if your priorities are multi-region, low-latency, or lowest cost.
+Consider [Fly.io](https://fly.io) if your priorities are multi-region, low-latency, or lowest cost.

-Consider Northflank if your app and users are mainly in Europe, or if your mindset is particularly oriented around Docker or Kubernetes.
+Consider [Northflank](https://northflank.com/) if your users are mainly in Europe, or if your mindset is particularly oriented around Docker or Kubernetes.

-Consider Railway if your priorities are fast build times or you want to interact with your infrastructure primarily via web UI.
+Consider [Railway](https://railway.app) if your priorities are fast build times or you want to interact with your infrastructure primarily via web UI.

-Consider Aiven if you have multiple database types you want managed such as some combination of Postgres, Redis, Kafka, or ElasticSearch.
+Consider [Aiven](https://aiven.com/) if you have multiple database types you want managed such as some combination of Postgres, Redis, Kafka, or ElasticSearch.

 Consider Crunchy Bridge if you are "all-in" on Postgres and want your database tooling and support to be optimized around Postgres.